AmyVerse/AmyVerse/README.md

 <br>

-I started vlogging just for fun, and it turned into a documentary-style project that's pulled me towards video editing, now that's part of my journey— because life’s a beautiful blend of tech, stories, and a little bit of chaos! ✨
+I started vlogging just for fun, and it turned into a documentary-style project that's pulled me towards video editing, now that's a part of my journey- and I believe life should be a beautiful blend of tech, stories, and a little bit of chaos! ✨

 <br><br>

 ---

 <div align="center">
-  <h3>🌟 Let's Connect 🌟</h3>
+  <h3>Let's Connect!</h3>
   <p>Drop a Hi anytime!</p>
 </div>